 Either way, as you start to ship more products, you’ll begin to find a pattern and rhythm for fulfilling, packing, and sending them.

 The benefits of free shipping

 In the age of Amazon Prime, people have come to expect free shipping.
-But the reality is, not all products can be shipped free with totally eating into your profits.
+But the reality is, not all products can be shipped free without totally eating into your profits.

 That being said, free shipping is a significant incentive for Etsy buyers.
 If someone is considering buying a competitor’s product over yours, free shipping could tip them over the edge.